-The Company's value proposition is our project portfolio and our path for growth which includes the Avino Mine as a cornerstone asset and provides significant upside opportunity with La Preciosa, and the Oxide Tailings Project.
+The Company's compelling opportunity and investment appeal lies in our diversified project portfolio and clear path for growth.
+At its core is the Avino Mine, our cornerstone asset, complemented by the significant upside potential offered by La Preciosa and the Oxide Tailings Project.